brittnidev/Cyber_Portfolio/Entra.md

 - Practical considerations for hybrid identity: syncing vs. federation, authentication flow choices, and monitoring.
 - How to plan, test, and document authentication and provisioning workflows for a production-like environment.

-## How to Present this in Your Portfolio (GitHub README)

-- Include a concise project summary at the top.
-- List modules and skills gained as bullet points.
-- Provide implementation highlights with concrete actions you performed.
-- Add an outcomes/impact section with measurable results (even qualitative).
-- Attach or link artifacts: architecture diagram, sample conditional access policy, a screenshot of Azure AD Connect configuration, or a sample code snippet (see code blocks below).
-- Include lessons learned and next steps for further learning or improvements.

 ## Example Code Snippets

 - PowerShell: create a new user and assign a license (adjust with your tenant details)